-ARM® Compiler 6 is the most advanced C and C++ compilation toolchain from ARM for ARM Cortex processors.
-ARM Compiler 6 is developed alongside the ARM architecture, and is therefore tuned to generate highly efficient code for embedded bare-metal applications ranging from small sensors to 64-bit devices.
+Arm® Compiler 6 is the most advanced C and C++ compilation toolchain from Arm for Arm Cortex® and Arm Neoverse™ processors.
+Arm Compiler 6 is developed alongside the Arm architecture.
+Therefore, Arm Compiler 6 is tuned to generate highly efficient code for embedded bare-metal applications ranging from small sensors to 64-bit devices.

-ARM Compiler 6 is a component of ARM DS-5 Development Studio and Keil MDK-ARM.
-Alternatively, you can use ARM Compiler 6 as a standalone product.
-The features and processors that ARM Compiler 6 supports depend on the product edition.
-See ARM Developer for the specification of the different standard products.
+Arm Compiler 6 is a component of Arm® Development Studio, Arm® DS-5 Development Studio, and Arm® Keil® MDK.
+Alternatively, you can use Arm Compiler 6 as a standalone product.
+The features and processors that Arm Compiler 6 supports depend on the product edition.
+See Compare Editions for Arm Development Studio and Arm® DS-5 Development Studio editions for the specification of the different standard products.

 The compiler and integrated assembler that compiles C, C++, and GNU assembly language sources.